Ninjago: Hands of Time

-Hands of Time (sometimes referred to as The Hands of Time) is the seventh season of the computer-animated television series Ninjago: Masters of Spinjitzu (titled Ninjago from the eleventh season onward).
+Hands of Time (sometimes referred to as The Hands of Time) is the seventh season of the animated television series Ninjago: Masters of Spinjitzu (titled Ninjago from the eleventh season onward).
 The series was created by Michael Hegner and Tommy Andreasen.
 The season aired from 15 to 26 May 2017, following the television special titled Day of the Departed.
 It is succeeded by the eighth season titled Sons of Garmadon.
 Hands of Time was the only season released in 2017 and was the last season to be produced before the release of The Lego Ninjago Movie.

 The season introduces the two main antagonists called the "Hands of Time" (also known as the "Time Twins"), two brothers who are Elemental Masters and have the ability to control time.
 The storyline follows the Hands of Time as they retrieve four time blades scattered across Ninjago and involves the main ninja characters Kai and Nya following the Time Twins back through time.
-The season ends with a cliffhanger that involves Sensei Wu being lost in time, which was not resolved until the release of Sons of Garmadon.